Mathematics Placement Test

 - Whom do I contact if I have additional questions?

-Please contact Mr. Mazzocchetti at 202-885-3124 or email@example.com in the Department of Mathematics and Statistics if there are additional questions about this test.
+12) Please contact Mr. Mazzocchetti at 202-885-3124 or email@example.com in the Department of Mathematics and Statistics if you have additional questions about this test.